Key Takeaways

 The Decaf Bridge

-The "no coffee after 2pm" rule is a reasonable starting point, but it's not personalized to you.
-Your genetics, medications, and individual biology all affect how long caffeine sticks around.
+The "no coffee after 2pm" rule is a fine starting point.
+But that's all it is—a starting point.
+Your genetics, your medications, your individual biology all change how long caffeine hangs around in your system.

 Sources & Further Reading